-If the match of a metric defined by prometheus_template matches a path, the value of the Angie metric at this path is stored in the \$p8s_value variable.
-It's intended to be used as the variable in path=-based metric definitions.
+If the match_string of a metric defined in prometheus_template matches any path, the value of the Angie metric located at that path is stored in the \$p8s_value variable.
+It is intended for use in the variable field in metric definitions that are calculated based on the path= parameter.

-The values of Angie metrics stored in \$p8s_value may deviate from the requirements of the Prometheus format.
-In this case, the map directive can help transform strings into numbers:
+The values of Angie metrics stored in the \$p8s_value variable do not always meet the requirements of the Prometheus format.
+In such cases, you can use the map directive, for example to convert strings to numbers:

-If the Angie metric is Boolean, namely, true or false, the variable is set to "1" or "0", respectively; if the metric is null, the variable is set to "(null)".
-For date values, the integer epoch format is used.
+If the Angie metric has a boolean value, that is true or false, the variable receives the value "1" or "0" respectively; if the metric value is null, the variable will be "(null)".
+For dates, the integer UNIX epoch format is used.